hands-on-cloud/hands-on.cloud/hugo/content/The Ultimate Guide - Real-world use-cases for AWS Lambda/index.md

 * **CloudWatch Logs contain a specific message**: CloudWatch can trigger Lambda function if a particular text pattern appears in the text; for example, the log record contains the "Exception" keyword.

 Additional information: [Getting helpful CloudWatch alarms in Slack](https://stacks.wellcomecollection.org/getting-helpful-cloudwatch-alarms-in-slack-ba98fcbe6d31).

+## Building Serverless Chatbots

+Building and running chatbots from scratch may be a time consuming and expensive challenge.
+Following the traditional way, you need to develop a chatbot code and provision, run, and scale the infrastructural resources to support the business logic.

+{{< my-picture name="real world use cases for AWS Lambda-Building Serverless Chatbots" >}}

+Luckily, AWS already did all the heavy lifting and gave us everything we need to build and run a scalable chatbot solution for our clients with ease.
+Here's what you need:

+* [Amazon Lex](https://aws.amazon.com/lex/) allows us to create the conversational interface for our bot
+* [AWS Lambda](https://aws.amazon.com/lambda/) will enable us to fulfill the intent given by Amazon Lex service with any action.

+And again, no infrastructure.
+You're paying for services only for requests you're making to them.